BrunoPinos/FormationDataAnalyst/README.md

 <br><br><br><br>

-***NB : I didn't published project 1 to 4 because they were an introduction to the formation and i can't publish the project 8 because informations are classified***
+***NB : I didn't published project 1 to 4 because they were an introduction to the training course and i can't publish the project 8 because informations are classified***